 Although some drivers rejoiced in the increased speed limits, accident statistics reveal that the number of speed-related fatal accidents has increased since 2012.
 The most recent tragedy on I-12 could reveal that drivers are already driving recklessly within these new speed limits.

 At Simien & Simien, we believe that careless vehicle operators need to be held accountable for their actions.
-With a track record for success, our attorneys are ready to thoroughly investigate your claim and determine your legal options.
+With a track record of success, our Baton Rouge personal injury attorneys are ready to thoroughly investigate your claim and determine your legal options.